 - The Scorpion King: Book of Souls (2018) is as film that pairs the Egyptian Scorpion King with the sister of a Nubian king in their desperate attempt to recover a lost “Book of Souls” and save Northern Africa as a result.

-- Death on the Nile (2022) was not filmed in Egypt, but this murder mystery flick involves the Nile river.
+- Death on the Nile (2022) was not filmed in Egypt, but this murder mystery flick involves the Nile river and has a controversial cast of actors.